Wordcab/wordcab-transcribe/README.md

 ## Test the API

-Instructions to test the API are available in the [API documentation](http://localhost:5001/docs).
+Once the container is running, you can test the API.

+The API documentation is available at [http://localhost:5001/docs](http://localhost:5001/docs).

 ### Using CURL